 Rock, scissors, paper – this principle also applies to the attacks used in the various Pokémon games.
 Fire is weak against water, but beats plants, which in turn makes water sweat.
 Pokémon GO also uses such a system, but Niantic has refined it with numerous nuances.
 With all the different Pokémon types and the various types of attacks, it’s easy to lose track of everything.
 To make sure that doesn’t happen to you, we’ll explain everything you need to know about Pokémon attacks in Pokémon GO in our guide based on an article from Pokemongohub.
 Let’s go!

-First of all, a number of factors the effect of an attack.
+First of all, a number of factors influence the effect of an attack.
 In addition to the type of attack and its effectiveness against the opponent Pokémon’s type, these include the weather, the same-type attack bonus, the damage done by the attack per second, the double weakness to single attacks, the so-called legacy moves, and the energy generated by a fast attack.
 These factors work in detail as follows:

 Pokémon GO Attacks: Weather